- What are onion names?

 If I register an onion name, can I still use the full-length .onion address?

 Yes.
 The onion name is only a human-friendly name for the full-length address.
-We recommend listing both on your landing page, to allow sources to compare them against your directory listing.

 How do I update the .onion address associated with an onion name?